boulund/tcup/docs/source/tutorial.rst

 Tutorial
 ========
-In this tutorial we will run |name| on a sample containing an *E. coli* resistant to antibiotics.
-The sample input file is available for download from here:
+In this tutorial we will run |name| on a sample input file that is available for download from here:

 http://bioinformatics.math.chalmers.se/tcup/tutorial/tcup_tutorial_sample.fasta.zip

-The input file contains 1500 peptides in FASTA format, randomly subsampled from a real tandem mass spectrometry sample, produced with Thermo Q Exactive, and searched using X!Tandem against a large peptide database consisting of bacterial proteins.
+The input file contains 1500 peptides in FASTA format, randomly subsampled from a real tandem mass spectrometry sample, sarched using X!Tandem against a large peptide database of bacterial proteins.

 Preparations